meemknight/safeSave/README.md

 	Errors writeEntireFile(const void*data, size_t size, const char* name);

 	//saved the data with a check sum and a backup
+	// It will also use a temporary file to make sure the saving is safe.
 	//can return error: couldNotOpenFinle,
 	//	couldNotMakeBackup (if reportnotMakingBackupAsAnError is true, but will still save the first file) Errors safeSave(const void* data, size_t size, const char* nameWithoutExtension, bool reportnotMakingBackupAsAnError);

+	//saved the data with a check sum.
+It will use a temporary file to make sure the saving is safe.
+	//can return error: couldNotOpenFinle
+	Errors safeSaveNoBackup(const void *data, size_t size, const char *nameWithoutExtension);

 	//loads the data that was saved using safeSave
 	//can return error: couldNotOpenFinle, fileSizeDitNotMatch, checkSumFailed,
-	//	readBackup (if reportLoadingBackupAsAnError but data will still be loaded with the backup) Errors safeLoad(void* data, size_t size, const char* nameWithoutExtension, bool reportLoadingBackupAsAnError);
+	//	readBackup (if reportLoadingBackupAsAnError but data will still be loaded with the backup)'
+	// is checkSumFailed is returned, the data was still read!
+	Errors safeLoad(void* data, size_t size, const char* nameWithoutExtension, bool reportLoadingBackupAsAnError);

 	//loads the data that was saved using safeSave and stored as a SafeSafeKeyValueData structure
 	//can return error: couldNotOpenFinle, checkSumFailed, fileSizeNotBigEnough
-	//	readBackup (if reportLoadingBackupAsAnError but data will still be loaded with the backup) Errors safeLoad(std::vector<char> &data, const char *nameWithoutExtension, bool reportLoadingBackupAsAnError);
+	//	readBackup (if reportLoadingBackupAsAnError but data will still be loaded with the backup) Errors safeLoad(std::vector<char> &data, const char *nameWithoutExtension,
+		bool reportLoadingBackupAsAnError);

 	//same as safeLoad but only loads the backup file.
 	//can return error: couldNotOpenFinle, fileSizeDitNotMatch, checkSumFailed
 	Errors safeLoadBackup(void* data, size_t size, const char* nameWithoutExtension);

 	//saved the data stored as a SafeSafeKeyValueData structure in a binary format with a check sum and a backup
+	//Uses a temporary file to make sure the saving is safe
 	//can return error: couldNotOpenFinle,
 	//	couldNotMakeBackup (if reportnotMakingBackupAsAnError is true, but will still save the first file) Errors safeSave(SafeSafeKeyValueData &data, const char *nameWithoutExtension, bool reportnotMakingBackupAsAnError);

+	//saved the data stored as a SafeSafeKeyValueData structure in a binary format with a check.
+	//Uses a temporary file to make sure the saving is safe
+	//can return error: couldNotOpenFinle,
+	Errors safeSaveNoBackup(SafeSafeKeyValueData &data, const char *nameWithoutExtension);

 	//loads the data that was saved using safeSave and stored as a SafeSafeKeyValueData structure
 	//can return error: couldNotOpenFinle, fileSizeNotBigEnough, checkSumFailed, couldNotParseData
 	//	readBackup (if reportLoadingBackupAsAnError but data will still be loaded from the backup) Errors safeLoad(SafeSafeKeyValueData &data, const char *nameWithoutExtension, bool reportLoadingBackupAsAnError);

+	//a file mapping maps the content of a file to ram
+	//can return error: couldNotOpenFinle
+	Errors openFileMapping(FileMapping& fileMapping, const char* name, size_t size, bool createIfNotExisting);

+	void closeFileMapping(FileMapping& fileMapping);

 ```